 A connector instance is uniquely known by the two components it connects, i.e. by srcCompLabel and dstCompLabel.
 The syntax requires that the token -> be specified between source and destination.
-Optionally connectionOptions can be supplied using the same format discussed under section 2.4.5.
+Optionally connectionOptions can be supplied using the format discussed under section 2.4.5.
+The connection options are set as attribute ConnectionOptions on the respective connector component.

 An example of executing the connector instance that transfers fields from the ATM component to the OCN component, using redistribution for remapping: